cproctor/minecraft_analytics/documentation/participant_documentation.md

 1. Log into Minecraft and click "Multiplayer" on the main menu.

-2. Click Add Server and enter the IP or web address of the server.
+2. Click "Add Server" and enter the IP or web address of the server.

       **Server Name:** Minecraft Utopia